- Teardown and diagnostics

 Image X: Single-junction 5mA TVC from Ballatine

-However modern ACV metrology equipment like AC/DC Transfer Standard Fluke 792A or AVMS Fluke 5790A feature specially designed semiconductor thermal transfer sensor elements using modern materials.
+However modern ACV metrology equipment like AC/DC Transfer Standard Fluke 792A or AVMS Fluke 5790A or 5790B feature specially designed semiconductor thermal transfer sensor elements using modern materials.
 Perhaps part of reason for it due to fragility of TVC’s, which cannot tolerate even minimal overload conditions.

 Image X: Best Technology UHF TVC construction